eMVee-NL/eMVee-NL.github.io/_posts/2026-08-19-HackMyVM-Writeup-oldschool.md

 ping -c 1 -W 1 [OUR_INPUT]
 ```

-The Result: The system output is saved in `$MvJFf`, printed directly to our screen at label `EOkWt:`, and the script completes its cycle.
+The result: The system output is saved in `$MvJFf`, printed directly to our screen at label `EOkWt:`, and the script completes its cycle.

 Understanding this code explains exactly why we structured our initial payload the way we did:
 - The first letter: our payload had to start with a standard alphabetical letter to satisfy the `ctype_alpha` restriction.